This blog may contain affiliate links. Read our disclosure policy for more info.

 Lynn Canyon

-This area has some of the best hikes in Vancouver.
-The trails are very well marked and connected so you don’t need to be a pro hiker to enjoy exploring the canyon on foot, and we think that it’s a great place for families to visit (although the trails aren’t stroller friendly).
+This area really does have some of the best hikes in Vancouver.
+The trails are very well-marked and connected, so you don’t need to be a pro hiker to enjoy exploring the canyon on foot, and we think that it’s a great place for families to visit (although the trails aren’t stroller-friendly).

 Once you get to Lonsdale Quay, you can catch the #228 bus and ride to the Lynn Valley Rd Stop.
 You can also use the TransLink trip planner to figure out the best route and times.
 From there, it’s a 10-minute walk to Lynn Canyon, where your adventure begins!